Syarmine/R-Learning-Path/README.md

 ## R-Learning-Path
-Documenting my R Learning Journey from Dataquest
+Documenting my R Learning Journey from Dataquest.
+This documentation focus on use of SQL in R

 ### Working with Data Sources using SQL (SQLite)